Upper School Faculty & Staff

 Upper School Principal

 Mrs. Jones believes strongly in servant leadership coupled with high expectations.
-She strives every day to lead like Jesus.
+She strives to lead like Jesus each day.
 She serves students, faculty, and parents and understands this unity propels students towards excellence not only academically, but also spiritually.
-The goal of a Christian school should be to model Christ in a way that makes students want to know more about Him, while receiving a top-notch, well-rounded education where students can explore and perfect their God-given talents.
+Sonya believes that the goal of a Christian school should be to model Christ in a way that makes students want to know more about Him, while receiving a top-notch, well-rounded education where students can explore and perfect their God-given talents.

-The Lord has blessed Sonya with a husband, Charles, of 28 years and two wonderful children, Chelsea and Colton.
-In her personal time, Sonya loves church, sports, musicals, jigsaw puzzles, reading, shopping, baking, and spending time with her family, including her baby, Sophia, a little Yorkshire Terrier.
+Sonya feels blessed to have married Charles in 1991 and have two wonderful children, Chelsea and Colton.
+In her personal time, Sonya loves to attend church, sporting events, musicals, jigsaw puzzles, reading, shopping, baking, and spending time with her family, including her pets.

 “…and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”